"It's gonna be our best year yet," Early snowfall signals better season at Mt. Shasta - NewsBreak

 Related

-While tornadoes are not a regular occurrence in California, it’s a weather phenomenon that can definitely appear in the state.
+(KTXL) — While tornadoes are not a regular occurrence in California, it is a weather phenomenon that can appear in the state, specifically in Northern California.
 According to the National Weather Service, California averages around 11 tornadoes a year and they usually occur in the fall or spring.
-The NWS also said that while tornadoes can occur throughout the state, they […]
+The NWS also said that while tornadoes […]

 California hit by rain, snow, tornado on Election Day

-Note: Editor’s note: This story has been updated to correct the type of trees found in Bear Valley.
-While California probably isn’t the first place you think of when you think about winter, per se, there are some towns that could serve as the backdrop of a Hallmark Christmas movie.
-Tripstodiscover.com, a website that provides trip […]